a2wagner/beamtime_schedule/README.md

 ### Final set up

-The [Laravel 4 Generators by Jeffrey Way](https://github.com/JeffreyWay/Laravel-4-Generators) were used in this project to create skeleton classes, to use them the composer.json has already been edited regarding the description from the linked Github repository.
+The [Laravel 4 Generators by Jeffrey Way](https://github.com/JeffreyWay/Laravel-4-Generators) were used in this project to create skeleton classes as well as the [eluceo — iCal package from Markus Poerschke](https://github.com/markuspoerschke/iCal) to crate iCal files.
+To use them the composer.json has already been edited.
 Before the first use run ``composer update --dev`` (or composer.phar, depends on the installation method used) like above.

 In the ``app/config/database.php`` the section regarding the used database system has to be adapted.
 In this case MySQL is used.
 To create the database, login to mysql with ``mysql -u root -p`` and insert your password.
 Inside the mysql client execute the command ``CREATE DATABASE beamtime;`` and ``quit`` afterwards.
 Edit the database name in ``app/config/database.php`` accordingly.
 The already prepared database has to be migrated via ``php artisan migrate``.
 The workgroups can be filled in the database using ``php artisan db:seed``.